joagre/anond/README.md

 intercept DNS traffic aimed at `.anond` domains, effectively letting Anond resolve these mappings, i.e. no DNS leaks.

-Anond does not provide [End-to-end encryption](http://en.wikipedia.org/wiki/End-to-end_encryption) but counts on application level encryption, e.g. `HTTPS` and [BitTorrent protocol
+Anond is about anonymization and does not provide [End-to-end encryption](http://en.wikipedia.org/wiki/End-to-end_encryption) but counts on application level encryption, e.g. `HTTPS` and [BitTorrent protocol